Understanding Light Spectrum for Indoor Growing

 - Ignoring light coverage uniformity

-- Forgetting to adjust spectrum seasonally
+- Forgetting to adjust the spectrum seasonally

 Optimizing Light Spectrum for Different Plants